jourquin/Nodus/devtools/README.md

 Java lex generator.
 Used by "JFlex" ant task to generate Java lex file for Nodus specific SQL extensions syntax highlighting.

-## MRJToolkitStubs.jar

-Stub classes used for the (old) MacOS L&F. Used to resolve MRJPrefsHandler, MRJQuitHandler, etc called by the Groovy console when Nodus is run from within Eclipse.

 ## NodusGoogleCheckstyle.xml:

 Can be imported in Eclipse Checkstyle.
 Only two constraints are relaxed